-9 out of 10 professionals, like you who visit this Site and take the Quiz, tell me that this statement, "I feel no worry,stress or dread" is absolutely Not True for them.
-They DO feel worry, stress and dread every day.
+You've told me that you need stress management help by your responses to the this statement: "I feel no worry,stress or dread." on the Wake Up Eager Free Quiz.
+9 out of 10 professionals, like you who visit this Site and take the Quiz, tell me that they DO feel worry, stress and dread every day.

 Is this just "the way things are when you work?"
 Or can you still have a very busy work and home life and live with less stress, and more joy?
 Is that possible in today's world?